-In 2008 Vadim Chaimovich recorded a CD with works by Haydn and Mozart for the Italian classical music label Sheva.
+In 2008 Vadim Chaimovich recorded a CD with works by Haydn and Mozart for the classical music label Sheva Collection.
 His second CD featuring works by Rachmaninoff, Mendelssohn and Chopin appeared in 2010.
-His third live CD «Kontraste» appeared in 2013 and received two prestigious Global Music Awards».
-As of recent, three digital albums comprising about fifty piano pieces ranging from Bach to Rachmaninoff were released in 2015 to 2017 by Lynne Publishing (Norway).
+His third live CD «Kontraste» appeared in 2013 and received two prestigious «Global Music Awards».
+As of recent, over a dozen digital albums featuring works by baroque, classical and romantic composers were released by Halidon.

 Vadim's recordings can be heard in several film and TV productions, as of late and most notably, in the ARD crime series «Nord bei Nordwest» (2021), in the Sky Original «Hausen» (2020) and in the TV series «Babylon Berlin» (2017 – 2022) by the internationally acclaimed German film director Tom Tykwer.
 With record-breaking 230 Million+ views (October 2023), his interpretation of the famous «Nocturne in E-flat Major» by Frédéric Chopin is among the most popular classical music recordings on YouTube.